Hobo Eggs: A Ridiculously Simple & Surprisingly Delicious Breakfast

-Different Names For Hobo Eggs
+Different Names

 This simple breakfast dish is prepared by buttering a piece of bread, cutting a hole in the center, placing it in a frying pan and cracking an egg into the hole in the bread so it all cooks together.
 Typically, the round piece of bread is cooked in the pan along with the hobo.

-If you are hearing about this recipe for the first time, you may think it is some sort of popular culture thing … but … this modest meal is as old as the hills.
+If you are hearing about this recipe for the first time, you may think it is some sort of popular culture thing, but, this modest meal is as old as the hills.
 It has been part of civilizations across the world for many generations.
 That’s probably why it goes by so many cute names, like…

 • Baby In A Buggy